section-engineering-education/engineering-education/content/articles/creating-a-simple-python-note-app-with-flask-and-mongodb-database/index.md.md

 Python is a very easy-to-learn language due to its user-friendly syntax.
 Moreover, Python has many open-source libraries, and almost every use case of Python has an existing library for that.
 So no need for immense amounts of coding in the respective use-case.

 Python has several web application frameworks such as Django and Flask.
 Flash is an open-source, lightweight Python web application framework.
 Flask is designed to make getting started quick and easy as it has a simple boilerplate to get, a simple application running.
-Thus very easy for beginners to stated and scaled up to the complex application.
+Thus, very easy for beginners to stated and scaled up to the complex application.

 To implement a Flask application, we will use MongoDB as the database.
 MongoDB is a cross-platform document-oriented database platform, classified as a NoSQL database.
 It uses JSON objects as its data tuples.
 When working with a web application, you might not know the exact data format being sent, and a NoSQL database such a MongoDB would be a good solution for data handling and storage.
 In this article, we will create a simple note application using Flask and MongoDB database.

 ### Prerequisites
-To follow this article, the following basic information will be essential.
+To follow along with this article, the following basic information will be essential.

 - Basic knowledge of working with Python.
 - [Python](https://www.python.org/downloads/) installed on your computer.
-- [Mongodb](https://docs.mongodb.com/manual/administration/install-community/) installed on your computer.
+- [MongoDB](https://docs.mongodb.com/manual/administration/install-community/) installed on your computer.
 - [Pip](https://pypi.org/project/pip/) installed on your computer.

 ### Setting up the Flask application